Faculty of Arts and Social Sciences

 What funding options do you have?

 The Open University (OU), in collaboration with the Brunel University and the University of Oxford, is part of the Grand Union ESRC Doctoral Training Partnership (DTP).
 Each year, this group awards a number of ESRC-funded doctoral studentships to incoming PhD students at the OU, covering fees and maintenance.
-More information on these studentships can be found here.
+Find out more information on the DTP studentships.

 If you are interested in applying for a DTP studentship, simply indicate on your PhD application form that you would like to be considered for DTP funding and identify whether it is the Grand Union DTP or OOC.
 If your application to the PhD programme is successful, you will have the opportunity to complete a short additional application for the studentship.
 Studentships are open to applicants of all nationalities.